Moving road trips 101: Tips for driving across the country

 Invest in walkie-talkies

-They might seem outdated, but walkie-talkies are essential if you’re driving through a rural area and you need to communicate between the moving truck and the backup car.
-With a walkie-talkie in each vehicle, you’ll still be able to talk to each other if you have zero bars.
+They might seem outdated, but walkie-talkies are a road trip essential if you’re driving through a rural area and you need to communicate between the moving truck and the backup car.
+With a walkie-talkie in each vehicle, you can still talk to each other if you have zero bars.

 Be prepared to change plans